Category Archives: spring recipes

 P1150941

 Then while the chicken rests, I fry the radish bulbs the hot, sticky fat for about five minutes, in which time their colour changes from that of an old English telephone box to that of a climbing rose: the most lovely blushing pink.
 I then add the happy leaves to the hot pan along with a pinch of salt, a grind or two of black pepper and pull the pan from the heat.
-A gentle stir and the leaves wither and wane in the residual heat and settle in the rich, fatty juices.
+A gentle stir and the leaves wither and wane in the residual heat and settle in the tasty, fatty juices.

 P1150955